ranaasamir/BI18/README.md

 Nourhan Algendy: I am a BI student in the Guc , my favourite subjects are Enterprise Resource planning and E-business.

-Rana samir: I'm an Aquarius
+Rana Samir: I'm an Aquarius